opencog/atomspace/opencog/haskell/binding/README.md

 for the atomspace with some functions to create/delete a new atomspace and add new nodes.

+The main idea is to build programs that work on an AtomSpace on the Monad 'AtomSpace'.
+Then, we can run this programs with the function runOnNewAtomSpace, that crates a new C++ atomspace behind, does all the computation, and finally deletes it.

+In the future, when developing a Haskell shell plugin for CogServer (using GHCI), I plan to offer a similar function runOnCogServerAtomSpace that will enable us to ran programs on the specific instance of the AtomSpace running on the CogServer.
+This seems to be a simple task, something like

+    runOnCogServerAtomSpace :: AtomSpace a -> IO a runOnCogServerAtomSpace m = run m cogServerAtomSpaceRef

+Where cogServerAtomSpaceRef is a reference to the actual instance of the AtomSpace in the CogServer, that I will provide to GHCi. (something like: AtomSpaceRef pointerToAtomSpaceObjectInMemory)

 To try example.hs, I assume a "build" directory exists, and that the library
 libatomspace.so was compiled on the folder: build/opencog/atomspace/ So, to compile, and run the example: